 This oven-roasted asparagus recipe is created for one reason and that is because I am always looking for simple, straightforward ways to incorporate more greens into my diet.
 And side dishes, especially vegetable side dishes, give me an excuse to do so.

-All it takes is 5 ingredients for perfectly roasted asparagus every time – 7 ingredients if you include the optional seasonings.
+All it takes is 5 simple ingredients for perfectly roasted asparagus every time – 7 ingredients if you include the optional seasonings.

 How to prepare it for roasting?